OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/iis-maintenance.md

 position: 20
 ---

-Managing [IIS](https://docs.microsoft.com/en-us/iis/get-started/introduction-to-iis/iis-web-server-overview) can often be challenging in an environment where you have a large estate of machines, and with a requirement to carefully control who can access those machines.
+Managing [IIS](https://docs.microsoft.com/en-us/iis/get-started/introduction-to-iis/iis-web-server-overview) can often be challenging in an environment where you have a large estate of machines and need to carefully control who can access those machines.

-With Operation Runbooks, you can create a runbook as part of a routine operations task to manage your IIS websites deployed on  [deployment targets](/docs/octopus-concepts/deployment-targets.md), without ever needing someone to log in.
+With Operation Runbooks, you can create a runbook as part of a routine operations task to manage your IIS websites deployed on [deployment targets](/docs/octopus-concepts/deployment-targets.md) without ever needing someone to log in.

 There are different types of maintenance you can perform on an IIS website.
 The next few sections outline how to achieve some of the more common tasks you can perform with a runbook using step templates from our [community library](/docs/deployment-process/steps/community-step-templates.md):

-- Starting an Application Pool, using the step template: [IIS AppPool - Start](https://library.octopus.com/step-templates/9db77671-0fe3-4aef-a014-551bf1e5e7ab/actiontemplate-iis-apppool-start).
+- Start an Application Pool using the step template: [IIS AppPool - Start](https://library.octopus.com/step-templates/9db77671-0fe3-4aef-a014-551bf1e5e7ab/actiontemplate-iis-apppool-start).
-- Stopping an Application Pool, using the step template: [IIS AppPool - Stop](https://library.octopus.com/step-templates/3aaf34a5-90eb-4ea1-95db-15ec93c1e54d/actiontemplate-iis-apppool-stop).
+- Stop an Application Pool using the step template: [IIS AppPool - Stop](https://library.octopus.com/step-templates/3aaf34a5-90eb-4ea1-95db-15ec93c1e54d/actiontemplate-iis-apppool-stop).
-- Restarting a Website, using the step template: [IIS Website - Restart](https://library.octopus.com/step-templates/6a17bd83-ef96-4c22-b212-91a89ca92fe6/actiontemplate-iis-website-restart).
+- Restart a website using the step template: [IIS Website - Restart](https://library.octopus.com/step-templates/6a17bd83-ef96-4c22-b212-91a89ca92fe6/actiontemplate-iis-website-restart).
-- Deleting a Website, using the step template: [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete).
+- Delete a Website using the step template: [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete).

-## Creating the runbook
+## Create the runbook

 To create a runbook to manage your IIS websites: